ggnomes/garden-gnome-package/readme.txt

 4. Shortcode in classic editor

 ## Changelog

+### 2.4.0
+* Added a list of valid file extensions within a package file for security reasons (CVE-2024-12854).

 ### 2.3.0
 * *Breaking Change:* Added and option for the url field in the settings, that is off by default for security reasons.